Making a Report

 If you don't feel comfortable directly contacting the police the Centre Against Sexual Assault (CASA) is a confidential and free counselling service that can provide support to you in making a report to the police.

 You can make a formal report to the University through the Safer Community Program

-If you’re thinking of making a report to the University, we recommend you contact UMSU Advocacy Service to assist you and provide independent advice.
+If you’re thinking of making a report to the University, we recommend you contact UMSU Sexual Harm Response Coordinators to assist you and provide independent advice.

 Speak Safely is a portal that can be used to find support and/or report sexual assault and harassment at the university.
 The portal allows students to remain anonymous when contacting university services, and then gives them the opton of using the anonymous chat function to discuss their report with the relevant university service.
 It gives people the option of saving a report and returning to it later.
 The anonymous chat function is encrypted, so it protects your privacy and confidentiality.
 This portal is not only open to survivors but also bystanders to sexual misconduct.

-The UMSU Sexual Harm and Response Coordinators work with the UMSU Advocacy service and can provide support with making complaints to the University, reporting to the police, and appropriate referrals to therapeutic services.
+The UMSU Sexual Harm Response Coordinators work with the UMSU Advocacy and Legal Services and can provide support with making complaints to the University, reporting to the police, and appropriate referrals to therapeutic services.
 Contact them via this form.